SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

 #### Usage with HttpClientFactory

-Custom load balancers can be added to the HttpClient pipeline with an included generic extension:
+You can add custom load balancers to the `HttpClient` pipeline with an included generic extension:

 ```csharp
     services.AddHttpClient("fortunes")
         .AddLoadBalancer<RandomLoadBalancer>()
 ```

-With this model, a `LoadBalancerDelegatingHandler` will expect an `ILoadBalancer` to be provided via dependency injection, so be sure to add yours to the DI container.
+With this model, a `LoadBalancerDelegatingHandler` expects an `ILoadBalancer` to be provided through dependency injection, so be sure to add yours to the DI container.

 #### Using an HttpClientHandler

-Additionally, your custom load balancer can also be used with the included `HttpClientHandler`.
-Create an instance of your load balancer, pass it to a `LoadBalancerHttpClientHandler` and create an `HttpClient` that uses that handler:
+Additionally, you can also use your custom load balancer with the included `HttpClientHandler`.
+To do so, create an instance of your load balancer, pass it to a `LoadBalancerHttpClientHandler`, and create an `HttpClient` that uses that handler:

 ```csharp
   private HttpClient _httpClient;